pasqal-io/maximum-independent-set/docs/index.md

 Users setting their first steps into quantum computing will learn how to implement the core algorithm in a few simple steps and run it using the Pasqal Neutral Atom QPU.
 More experienced users will find this library to provide the right environment to explore new ideas - both in terms of methodologies and data domain - while always interacting with a simple and intuitive QPU interface.

+For a more extensive overview of interesting classes of problems a quantum MIS solution is a good fit for, the reader is invited to peruse[^1].

 ## Getting in touch

 - [Pasqal Community Portal](https://community.pasqal.com/) (forums, chat, tutorials, examples, code library).